mistu7debnath/oops-code/README.md

 ---

-## 🧠 Concepts Covered in this repo:
+## 🧠 Concepts Covered in this repository:

 - 🔹 **Abstraction**
 - 🔹 **Encapsulation**